-The following chart shows the total calories that you can expend on the Salt Creek Interpretive Trail while hiking (round-trip) at a typical speed and is based on gross weight (which includes anything carried), the topography, trail length and trail conditions.
+The following chart shows the total calories that you may expend on the Salt Creek Interpretive Trail while hiking in the [ A to B ] and [ B to A ] direction at a typical speed and is based on gross weight (which includes anything carried), the topography, trail length and trail conditions.

-Beatty Junction Topo Map: Download the free Salt Creek Interpretive Trail topo map and the adjoining quads to plan your hike.
+Download free Salt Creek Interpretive Trail topo maps and the adjoining quads to plan your hike.
 These are full-sheet, 7.5 Minute (1:24,000 scale) Death Valley National Park topographic maps.

 Yes, and it's free!
 The Salt Creek Interpretive Trail is located on the Beatty Junction topo map.
 Use the adjoining quadrangle legend to download the map.